mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 The number of *chunks that our shard key* allows may define the *max number of shards of our system*.
 This is why *cardinality of the shard key* is an important aspect to consider.
 There are other aspects that will determine the number of *chunks within your shard*.
 The first one is our *chunk size*.
 By default, *MongoDB takes 64 megabytes as the default chunk size*.
 That means that if a *chunk is about 64 megabytes, or within 64 megabytes range, it will be split*.

 We can define a *chunk size* between the values of *one megabyte and 1024 as one gigabyte.
 The chunk size is configurable* during runtime.
 So if we decide to change a *chunk size*, we can easily do so.
 But before we go in changing our *chunk size*, let's have a look to how many *chunks* we currently hold.
-As you can see here, from our *sh.status()*, the *chunks mark tells me that shard -- m103 shard 1 has two chunks.
-While m103 shard 2 has one chunk*.
+As you can see here, from our *sh.status()*, the *chunks mark tells me that shard -- m103-example has 1024 chunks*.
 But I want to lower my *chunk size* to see what happens.

 ```javascript
 mongos> sh.status()